scallopino

 Mood: No Mood

 But I was quite a pretensious snot then, too.
 You think I'm bad now.
-Phew!
+Phew!:crying:

 scallopino